scalable-model-editing/unified-model-editing/README.md

-# EMMET is not able to perform batched edits for batch sizes of 10k matching the performance of MEMIT
+# EMMET is now able to perform batched edits for batch sizes of 10k matching the performance of MEMIT
 This repo supports model editing with Llama-3

 # A Unified Framework for Model Editing